sapphiredev/shapeshift/README.md

 You can use the `.ignore` getter to reset an object schema to the default behaviour (ignoring unrecognized keys).

+##### `.passthrough`

+You can use the `.passthrough` getter to make the validator add the unrecognized properties the shape does not have, from the input.

 #### Records

 Record schemas are similar to objects, but validate `Record<string, T>` types, keep in mind this does not check for the keys, and cannot support validation for specific ones: